TABU

 Artist Biography

 Tyshan Wright is an artist whose practice exists at the intersection of contemporary art and the cultural traditions of the Jamaican Maroons.
 Recognized as a ‘Keeper of the Heritage’ of the Jamaican Maroons, Wright’s work is rooted in self-taught cultural knowledge, independent research, and sustained studio practice.
-Working from Kjipuktuk (also known as Halifax, Nova Scotia), the unceeded and ancestral homeland of the Mi’kmaq, Wright has been investigating the legacy of Maroons exiled from Jamaica to colonial Halifax in 1796.
+Working from Kjipuktuk (also known as Halifax, Nova Scotia), the unceded and ancestral homeland of the Mi’kmaq, Wright has been investigating the legacy of Maroons exiled from Jamaica to colonial Halifax in 1796.
 His work is included in the collections of the Nova Scotia Art Bank, the National Gallery of Canada, and other public and private collections.
 In 2022 Wright was the Atlantic region nominee shortlisted for the Sobey Art Award, and a recipient of an Emerging Artist Award from Arts Nova Scotia.
 He holds an MFA from Emily Carr University of Art + Design, where he was a recipient of a Canada Graduate Research Scholarship from the Social Sciences and Humanities Research Council of Canada (SSHRC).
 His work has been featured in exhibitions at various galleries including the Art Gallery of Nova Scotia, the Art Gallery of Ontario, the National Gallery of Canada, and the Confederation Centre of the Arts.

 Exhibition Statement